On the Mellin transform of a D-module

 In \cite{LS}, F. Loeser and C. Sabbah defined the Mellin transform of a $\mathcal D$-module on an algebraic torus (see also \cite{Lau2}), and they used it to prove a product formula for the determinant of the Aomoto complex (\cite{LS}*{Th\'eor\`eme 2.3.1}).

 In \cite{GS}, A. Graham-Squire defined local Mellin transforms for formal germs of meromorphic connections in one variable, and computed them explicitly.
-They might be regarded as local analogues of the global Mellin transform of Loeser and Sabbah.
-In this note we prove that a stationary phase formula holds also in this case, in particular we show that the local (formal) behavior at infinity of the global Mellin transform of a holonomic $\C[z,z^{-1}]\langle \partial_z\rangle$-module $\M$ is determined by the (formal) connection germs defined by $\M$ at its singular points, and no global information is required.
-Our definition of the local Mellin transforms is microlocal, in the spirit of \cite{GL}, and differs from that in \cite{GS}.
-This allows to remove the assumptions made in loc. cit. about non-existence of horizontal sections \footnote{But then, while in \cite{GS} the local Mellin transforms were equivalences of categories, here they are not.}.
+They might be regarded as local analogues of the global Mellin transform of Loeser and Sabbah, and in this note we prove that a stationary phase formula holds also in this case.